 - Illustrated instructions with appendices on authentic 18th-century sewing techniques and correct underpinnings.

 - This pattern was designed over stays made from the Mantua Maker’s Georgian Stays pattern.
+It will also work over the excellent stays pattern from Red Threaded.
 Views 1 and 2 will not fit without correct underpinnings!

 - The drawstring dress option will work over conventional modern underthings if you prefer.

 - Click to download the Ladies’ 1780s Portrait Dress Chart.